Kqureshi19/se_project_aroundtheus/README.md

-# Triple Peaks Coffee Shop
+# Triple Peaks Around the U.S.

-This is the second project of the Software Engineering program at TripleTen.
+This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features